 Do you know about Marc Cucurella Profile?
-You’ve got to find out more about his wife, personal life, net worth, and family - Soccersouls
+You’ve got to find out more about his wife, personal life, net worth, and family

 Marc Cucurella | Net Worth and Health

-Marc Cucurella has a net worth of around £16.6 million; however, he has a market value of 25 million euros, which is equivalent to $27 million
+Marc Cucurella has a net worth of around £28 million; however, he has a market value of 30 million euros, which is equivalent to $35 million.
+He earns over £5,720,000 every year at Chelsea.

 Cucurella is currently healthy and is able to compete on a regular basis for the Blues.
 He hasn’t suffered any injuries recently and is keeping his body in good shape.